Spoonflower

 Acquisition in 2013

-ThisLife is a cloud-based service that specializes in the organization and protection of photos and videos.
-It aggregates users' media from various sources, including hard drives, smartphones, and social media platforms, and compiles them into a secure, private archive.
-ThisLife enables users to easily search through their collection, which can exceed 40,000 moments, to find specific photos or videos.
-The platform is particularly aimed at families and photography enthusiasts, offering tools to create visual timelines and share cherished memories.
+ThisLife is a cloud-based service that specializes in the organization and protection of photos and videos for families and photography enthusiasts.
+The platform consolidates images and videos from various sources, including hard drives, mobile devices, social media accounts, and photo-sharing websites, into a secure private archive.
+ThisLife enables users to create visual timelines, making it easy to search through their extensive collections, which can encompass over 40,000 moments.
+By offering a streamlined approach to memory management, ThisLife helps users efficiently store and share their cherished experiences.

 Piqlet